laminas/getlaminas.org/data/blog/2025/2025-08-06-strangler-fig-pattern.md

 - **Flexible development pacing** where you set your goals in terms of development schedule (the process is long and can be interrupted more easily) and allocated resources (the developers who actually work on the migration).
 - **Mitigate risks** by avoiding a full rewrite in favor of small, manageable changes.

-## How Strangle Strategy Works: Step-by-Step
+## How Strangler Fig Pattern Works: Step-by-Step

 ### Step 1: Understand and Isolate Functionality